am20585/recipe-step-predictor/README.md

 | 2000 meatloaf                        | 475785 |        90 | ['time-to-make', 'course', 'main-ingredient', 'preparation', 'main-dish', 'potatoes', 'vegetables', '4-hours-or-less', 'meatloaf', 'simply-potatoes2']                                                                                                                                             |        17 | ['meatloaf mixture', 'unsmoked bacon', 'goat cheese', 'unsalted butter', 'eggs', 'baby spinach', 'yellow onion', 'red bell pepper', 'simply potatoes shredded hash browns', 'fresh garlic', 'kosher salt', 'white pepper', 'olive oil'] |              13 |      267   |              30 |          12 |           12 |            29 |                  48 |                   2 |

 ### Univariate Analysis
+We start with performing univariate analysis to examine the distribution of single variables.
+We looked at the distribution of steps in recipes which is show below:

 <iframe src="assets/fig_steps.html" width="800" height="600" frameborder="0" ></iframe>

-This histogram shows the distribution of the number of steps (n_steps) in recipes.
-The plot reveals that most recipes have a relatively low number of steps, with a sharp decline as the number of steps increases.
+The plot shows that most recipes have a relatively low number of steps, with a sharp decline as the number of steps increases.
 This suggests that simpler recipes (with fewer steps) are far more common, and complex recipes with many steps are rare.
-This observation highlights the prevalence of simple recipes and indicates that factors like ingredient count may play a significant role in determining the complexity of a recipe.
+This observation also highlights the prevalence of simple recipes and indicates that factors like ingredient count may play a significant role in determining the complexity of a recipe.

 ### Bivariate Analysis
+We then performed bivariate analysis to examine the relationship of different variables.
+We looked at the relationship between the number of steps and the number of ingredients in recipes which is show below:

 <iframe src="assets/fig_steps_ingredients.html" width="800" height="600" frameborder="0" ></iframe>

-This scatter plot shows the relationship between the number of steps (n_steps) and the number of ingredients in recipes.
 The trend shows that as the number of ingredients increases, the number of steps tends to spread out, with some recipes having significantly more steps.
 However, the relationship is not strictly linear, which suggests that factors other than ingredient count, such as preparation complexity or cooking techniques, may also influence the number of steps in a recipe.
 This supports our investigation into what drives recipe complexity.

 ### Interesting Aggregates

-I created a pivot table to examine the relationship between the number of ingredients (`n_ingredients`) and the average number of steps (`n_steps`) in recipes.
+We also created a pivot table to examine the relationship between the number of ingredients and the average number of steps in recipes.
 This analysis helps identify how the recipe complexity changes with varying ingredient counts.
 The first few rows of the pivot table are shown below:

 Pivot Table: n_ingredients and n_steps
 |   n_ingredients |   n_steps |